wylited/wylinotes/notes/Data Transmission/Universal Serial Bus.md

 ## USB 2.0
 (Including USB 2.0 Revised)

-Released in 2001, this was the first major change that the USB had recieved.
+Released in 2001, this was the first major change that the USB had received.

 This version contained significant increase in transfer speeds.
 1.5 Mbit/s (Low), 12 Mbit/s (Full), 480 Mbit/s (High).